akvo/wai-sdg-portal/README.md

 export GOOGLE_APPLICATION_CREDENTIALS=path_to_service_account.json
 ```
 ###### Using Storage Service
-If you want to use custom storage location (e.g storage in local backend container). add "STORAGE_LOCATION" to the backend environment.
+If you want to use custom storage location (e.g storage in local backend container). add `STORAGE_LOCATION` to the backend environment.
 Example format: "/tmp/storage".

 ```
 export STORAGE_LOCATION=/tmp/storage